aeirola/terraform-provider-bitbucket/docs/resources/repository.md

   allow_forks.
 * `description` - (Optional) What the description of the repo is.
 * `pipelines_enabled` - (Optional) Turn on to enable pipelines support
+* `parent` - (Optional) Specify a respository to fork from.
+Expects a map with two keys, the owner and slug of the repository to fork.

 ## Computed Arguments